-The Grand Strand is much more than a great beach.
-There is a whole different world waiting just a few miles inland along the rivers, creeks and marshes of the South Carolina Low Country.
-Fifteen minutes drive from downtown Myrtle Beach and you’re on the Waccamaw River: a beautiful black water river with towering cypress trees draped in Spanish Moss, warblers singing in the brush, and swallow-tailed kites circling overhead (not to mention snakes and alligators)
+The Myrtle Beach area is much more than a great beach.
+There is a whole different world waiting just a few miles inland along the rivers, creeks, and marshes of the South Carolina Low Country.
+A 15-minute drive from downtown Myrtle Beach and you’re kayaking on the Waccamaw River: A beautiful, black water river with towering cypress trees draped in Spanish Moss, warblers singing in the brush, and swallow-tailed kites circling overhead (not to mention snakes and alligators).

-Come kayaking with Black River Outdoors Center, and let one of our amazing guides show you a side of the Grand Strand that most visitors to the Myrtle Beach area miss completely.
-We offer two, four and six hour Guided Kayak EcoTours to a wide range of locations up and down the Grand Strand!
+Come on a kayaking tour in Myrtle Beach with Black River Outdoors, and let one of our amazing and entertaining guides show you a side of the Grand Strand that most visitors to our enchanting area miss completely.